bblhd/kbbacklight-control/README.md

 ## Thanks
-Thanks to user 'Quasímodo' on stackoverflow for their [solution](https://unix.stackexchange.com/a/625266/533187) to this problem on Lenovo ideapads.
+Thanks to user 'Quasímodo' on stackoverflow for their [solution](https://unix.stackexchange.com/a/625266/533187) to this problem for Lenovo ideapads.